Xeks4237/NV-GOD/README.md

-NV-GOD - The Best NeoVim Distro of ALL Time
+<center>NV-GOD - The Best NeoVim Distro of ALL Time</center>

 # Description

-NV-GOD is created by Me Xeks4237, Because other distros of NeoVim like LazyVim, AstroNVim and etc uses their own repos for all pre-configured options, plugins, autocmds and etc. It's easy for devs of Distros but it makes most of the configuration hidden from eyes of users, And It takes to MUCH time to find out how it works in their repos
+NV-GOD is created by Me [Xeks4237](https://codeberg.org/Xeks4237/NV-GOD) because other distros of NeoVim like LazyVim, AstroNVim and NVCHAD are bloated

-For Advanced users like Me it's really big headache to work with
+- Complies with UNIX philosophy: "One tool should do one thing and do it right" - Becuase of this statement NV-GOD don't uses plugins like telescope or neotree, because everything what they do can be replaced with external tools

-- Distro by self is hosted on [codeberg](https://codeberg.org/Xeks4237/NV-GOD) with mirrors of it on [gitlab](https://gitlab.com/Xeks4237/NV-GOD) and [github](https://github.com/Xeks4237/NV-GOD)
+- Distro by self is hosted, updated, and improved on [codeberg](https://codeberg.org/Xeks4237/NV-GOD) with read only mirrors of it on [gitlab](https://gitlab.com/Xeks4237/NV-GOD) and [github](https://github.com/Xeks4237/NV-GOD)

-- You can ask: "Then why don't I just use kickstart.nvim?"
-  I know about it, it's a beautifull project but it more about to help new users to make their own NeoVim configs and understand how it works, In difference to kickstart My Project is meant to be FULL NeoVim Distro, BUT in the same time be simple as kickstart.nvim

 # Installation